FeatureBaseDB/www/content/blog/why-oci.md

 ## Microbenchmarks

-The main Pilosa package contains 120 different micro-benchmarks, most of which involve some form of data ingestion, which depending on the paramters is both intensive both computationally and in I/O to disk.
+The main Pilosa package contains 120 different micro-benchmarks, most of which involve some form of data ingestion.
+Depending on the paramters these are both CPU and disk intensive.

 These benchmarks take advantage of at most 32 hyperthreads, so the per-thread performance of a CPU is more important than the total performance.

 The most compute intensive benchmarks are dominated by the c5.9xlarge which isn't too surprising, but I would have expected similar performance out of